f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 High-End vCPU Comparisons to iSeries
 =====================================

-When sizing, removing the 12 or 6 (depending on platform) dedicated vCPU’s for F5OS from the equation will give a better representation of what the per vCPU performance will be.
+When sizing, removing the 12 or 6 (depending on platform) dedicated vCPUs for F5OS from the equation will give a better representation of what the per vCPU performance will be.
 Comparing the performance of a single vCPU can be important for control plane sizing and also for extrapolation of what a tenant’s performance may be.
-Below is a comparison on the CPU’s on the i10600, i10800, i11600 and i11800 compared to the new rSeries r10600, r10800, and r10900.
-Note that the rSeries sizing is more complex because of the way the CPU’s are used.
-Since 6 physical / 12 vCPU’s (for the r10000) and 3 physical / 6 vCPUs (for the r5000) are dedicated for use by the F5OS platform layer overall CPU performance can be misleading.
+Below is a comparison on the CPUs on the i10600, i10800, i11600 and i11800 compared to the new rSeries r10600, r10800, and r10900.
+Note that the rSeries sizing is more complex because of the way the CPUs are used.
+Since 6 physical / 12 vCPUs (for the r10000) and 3 physical / 6 vCPUs (for the r5000) are dedicated for use by the F5OS platform layer overall CPU performance can be misleading.

-The graphs below compare the older model mid-range iSeries platforms vs. the newer mode mid-range rSeries models.
-Note that these comparisons remove the 12 vCPU’s used for the platform layer.
-Instead of showing 24 physical cores and 48 vCPU’s, the r10000 is sized using 18 physical cores and 36 vCPU’s listed as (minus platform Layer CPU).
+The graphs below compare the older model mid-range iSeries platforms versus the newer mode mid-range rSeries models.
+Note that these comparisons remove the 12 vCPUs used for the platform layer.
+Instead of showing 24 physical cores and 48 vCPUs, the r10000 is sized using 18 physical cores and 36 vCPUs listed as (minus platform Layer CPU).

 .. image:: images/rseries_performance_and_sizing/image27.png
   :width: 45%